 5. Reset your iPhone to factory settings

-Of course, if you’ve tried everything and gotten to this point, then that likely means you need to do something serious, like resetting your iPhone to its factory settings.
-Yes, this will erase all of your data from the phone.
-But that’s going to guarantee that any infected files are removed.
+Of course, if you’ve tried everything, even checked your iPhone for viruses in settings, and gotten to this point, then that likely means you need to do something serious, like resetting your iPhone to its factory settings.
+Yes, this will erase all of your data from the phone, but it will guarantee that any infected files are removed.

 When you’re ready to reset your iPhone back to its factory settings, follow these steps: